numfocus/DISC-committee/meeting_minutes.md

 **Proposed Roadmap, Year 1:**
 - April-June
-    1. Compile and collate relevant research and existing data on diversity in open source and scientific computing communities
-    Include assessment of current/past NF initiatives
+    1. Compile and collate relevant research and existing data on diversity in open source and scientific computing communities (Include assessment of current/past NF initiatives)
-      -Post to GitHub?
     2. Summarize barriers to collection of accurate data (Gina will give a talk on this subject at PyData Seattle)
 - July-September
   1. Analyze research + data to identify barriers to full participation, gaps in research